krzysk1/bocian/README.md

 1. Unzip file and move the folder "bocian" to C:\Users\~\Documents\Aerofly FS2\aircraft.

-2. Copy all *.tsb files from "swifts1" folder from your aeroflyFS installation path into "bocian" folder.

 ===========================================================================
 This model of a Bocian-1E / SZD-9 glider is released under the terms of the GPLv2.